 By Philip Dawkins

 For more than a year in the 1980s, in the town of Austin, Minnesota, workers at the Hormel meat-packing plant went on strike—taking a stand for higher wages and better working conditions.
 Through research and interviews, Philip will explore the effect this historic Labor battle had on the kids and families of Austin.
-Supported by the Doris Duke Foundation’s Resident Playwright Program.
+Supported by the Doris Duke Charitable Foundation’s Theatre Commissioning and Production Initiative.

 By Taylor Mac